ataffe/computer_vision/4_Gaussian_Filter/README.md

 # Gaussian Filter
-#### note: This module is built for python 3 becuase it uses tkinter to adjust both sigmas and kernel size.
+##### Note: This module is built for python 3 becuase it uses tkinter to adjust both sigmas and kernel size.
 See the computer_vision folder for how to install python 3, opencv 3, matplotlib, and numpy.